adithirgis/pollucheck/include.md

 package](https://cran.r-project.org/web/packages/biwavelet/biwavelet.pdf).
 In periodicity analysis, the contours covered by black lines represent the significant periodicity at 95% significant 519 level.*

-**Why cant trend analysis be used for hourly data?**
-*Hourly data does not have much periodicity to be captured.*

 **What are the time resolutions used for Trend Analysis?**
 *Daily mean and monthly mean is used to perform Trend Analysis by